Risky Supplements (Overview)

 Among the supplements that federal agencies have demonstrated concerns about are DHEA, tryptophan, 5-HTP, human growth hormone, Triax, and androstenedione; even blue-green algae and creatine have come under scrutiny.
 Meanwhile, the following products have won spots on the Food and Drug Administration's version of the "public enemy" list.
 All pose serious health threats and should be avoided.

 - Anything containing GBL (gamma butyrolactone).
+In the US, it is illegal to manufacture or sell GBL or the related products gamma hydroxybutyrate (GHB) and butanediol (BD).
 This drug is the key ingredient in many products that claim to build muscles, enhance sex, and induce sleep.
-Marketed as in such products as Renewtrient, Revivarant, Blue Nitro, GH Revitalizer, Gamma G, and Remforce, GBL is commonly used as a "club drug" in raves and has become one of the FDA's biggest targets.
-Along with its close chemical cousins GHB (gamma hydroxy butyrate) and BD (1,4 butanediol), GBL has been linked to at least 122 serious illnesses and three deaths in the United States.
+Formerly marketed as in such products as Renewtrient, Revivarant, Blue Nitro, GH Revitalizer, Gamma G, and Remforce, GBL is commonly used as a "club drug" in raves.
+Along with its close chemical cousins GHB (gamma hydroxy butyrate) and BD (1,4 butanediol), GBL has been linked to at least serious illnesses and even deaths in the United States.
 The side effects include vomiting, dangerously slow breathing and low heart rates, coma, and seizures.

 - Yohimbe.
 This tree bark, believed by some to be an aphrodisiac and used to treat impotence, has been linked to suicidal behavior, psychosis, kidney failure, seizures, and death.
 Despite these hazards, it's available in many health food stores.